nossidge/snowball/README.md

 an issue with books from Project Gutenberg; as their text files are fixed width we could be missing some word pairs.
 Also, it ignores any word at the end of a sentence.

-### Thesaurus to interchange common synonyms
-It might be useful for the program to switch words like:

-    sings chirps chirrups coos cheeps tweets hoots completely utterly totally absolutely

-So that if it finds a line with "totally" in it, it adds three more lines, substituting with "completely", "utterly", and "absolutely".

 ### Other languages
 It shouldn't be too tricky to alter this to accept Êúröpèāñ type accent